devenv/crypto-ai-assistant/crypto-monitoring-workflow.md

 python main.py ai market-timing
 ```

-**📋 PROMPT TRANSPARENCY**: All AI commands now automatically display the complete prompts being sent to Perplexity, including system instructions and user context, providing full visibility into the AI analysis process.
+**📋 PROMPT TRANSPARENCY**: The permanently set system prompt (optimized for Perplexity Space) is displayed for reference, while the dynamic user prompt is generated based on current portfolio state.
+This provides full visibility into the AI analysis process while leveraging the optimized Perplexity Space configuration.

 **Step 2: INTERPRETATION & ACTION**